spairet/nip/doc/README.md

 _Note:_ All the iterators works with construction of your custom objects and using links in the config doesn't recreates them, as in the examples above.

 ### Additional features
-There are some small but useful features alsa presented in **nip**:
+There are some small but useful features also presented in **nip**:
 1. Accessing parts of your config without full construction.
 Once you parsed your config
    ```python
    from nip import parse, construct